 For the concerned CEO, who wishes to mitigate the risk of pay packet exposure, there is little doubt that an ISO 27001:2013 information security management system (ISMS) is the most comprehensive framework to follow.
 As the internationally recognised ‘best practice’ standard, it is the only one to cover technology, people and process, and requires that effectiveness is measured, reviewed and continually improved upon.

 It is little wonder therefore that, whilst not a prerequisite for inclusion on the UK government’s own Digital Marketplace, holding a UKAS ISO 27001 accreditation demonstrates the highest commitment to an externally audited ISMS and will better position you for winning business.

-In short, government, private enterprise and the Board will all be looking for evidence that a CEO is managing effective cyber security to protect data and information assets.
+In short, government, private enterprise and the Board will all be looking for evidence that a CEO is managing effective information assets.to protect and

 An externally audited, UKAS ISO 27001 accreditation demonstrates just that.